hasithaa/fork-module-ballerina-workflow/docs/handle-data.md

 | `workflowId` | The ID of the running workflow instance (returned by `workflow:run()`) |
 | `dataName` | The data name — must match a field name in the events record |
 | `data` | The data payload — must match the type of the corresponding `future<T>` |

+Notes:

+- The workflow function reference is used for compile-time validation of the target workflow signature and payload type.
+- Runtime delivery is still identified by `workflowId`.
+- `dataName` identifies a logical data channel in the workflow's events record, not an activity name.
+- With the current semantics, use distinct data names for distinct independently awaited inputs.

 ## Expose Data Delivery via HTTP